dolphin-emu/dolphin/Readme.md

 * Graphics
     * A reasonably modern graphics card (Direct3D 10.0 / OpenGL 3.0).
     * A graphics card that supports Direct3D 11 / OpenGL 4.4 is recommended.

-### Android

-* OS
-    * Android (5.0 Lollipop or higher).
-* Processor
-    * A processor with support for 64-bit applications (either ARMv8 or x86-64).
-* Graphics
-    * A graphics processor that supports OpenGL ES 3.0 or higher.
-Performance varies heavily with [driver quality](https://dolphin-emu.org/blog/2013/09/26/dolphin-emulator-and-opengl-drivers-hall-fameshame/).
-    * A graphics processor that supports standard desktop OpenGL features is recommended for best performance.

-Dolphin can only be installed on devices that satisfy the above requirements.
-Attempting to install on an unsupported device will fail and display an error message.

 ## Building for Windows